Our community considers religious and spiritual growth to be a lifelong process.

 • Gr.
 9-12: Our yU*Uth Ministry is based on six pillars: worship, leadership, learning, community building, social action, and fun.
 Youth take leadership in all of these areas, with adult support.

-Children are welcome to attend our programs as guests; we ask that they be registered by their fourth visit – you can find the form here.
+Children are welcome to attend our programs as guests; we ask that they be registered by their fourth visit – the form will be available in August.
 Being registered helps us in our planning and helps children feel they belong, but doesn’t require that you join the congregation.
 Questions?
-Email Faye or phone 250-744-2695.
+Email Arran or phone 250-744-2695.